-The Pinellas County Health Department is currently involved in tracking the number of children and adults who are lead poisoned.
+The Florida Department of Health in Pinellas County is currently involved in tracking the number of children and adults who are lead poisoned.
 If you are interested in testing your child for lead poisoning, please contact your child’s pediatrician.

 Please contact us if you would like to receive information about childhood lead poisoning.